 Which gold coins are bought back by the SARB?

-The SARB buys Krugerrand, Protea series and Natura series gold coins from the public.
-However, the SARB will only pay for the gold content of each coin and no premium is paid for the scarcity/collectability of the coin.
-Authorised coin dealers or coin collectors are therefore more likely to pay a premium for collectable coins.
+The SARB buys Krugerrands, and Protea and Natura series gold coins from the public.
+However, the SARB will only pay for the gold content of each coin and no premium is paid for the scarcity or collectability of the coin.
+Authorised coin dealers or coin collectors are more likely to pay a premium for collectable coins.

 In cases where a client is acting on behalf of another person, the identity of the other person will be verified and the client’s authority to conclude the transaction on behalf of the other person will be established.

 In the event of the lawful owner being a company or a close corporation, the registered name as well as the trading name should be provided if the two differ.
 The physical address from which the company/close corporation operates should also be provided.
 (If there are multiple addresses, the street address of the office wishing to sell the coin and the Head Office address must be obtained and verified).
 In order to verify the identity of the above, the following documents will be sufficient:

 Email Trade Settlements team at email@example.com or telephonically on +27 12 313 4766.

 Financial Surveillance (exchange control): Currency and exchanges guidelines